Name, Legal Form, Legal Headquarters, Duration

 b.
 Associate members

 Associate membership can be granted to other societies whose aims and activities warrant election.
+They will not have voting rights.

 c.
 Honorary members.